OctopusDeploy/blog/blog/2020-10/choco-laptop-install/index.md

 ### Preparation

-Before you start, you'll need to install an [Octopus Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets) on your laptop.
+Before you start, you need to install an [Octopus Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets) on your laptop.

 With the Tentacle installed, the next thing I did was add a new space to our [Samples instance](https://samples.octopus.app) called **Target - Windows**.

 As part of the new space configuration, I created:

 - An Octopus [environment](https://octopus.com/docs/infrastructure/environments) named **Provisioning**

 ![Adding an Octopus environment](images/environment.png "width=500")

 - Added my laptop as a [deployment target](https://octopus.com/docs/infrastructure/deployment-targets) and assigned it the [target role](https://octopus.com/docs/infrastructure/deployment-targets#target-roles) **Computer**.
-I used a [Polling Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication#polling-tentacles) as my laptop was on my local network, but I was using [Octopus Cloud](https://octopus.com/docs/octopus-cloud) and didn't want to open my firewall.
+I used a [Polling Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication#polling-tentacles) as my laptop was on my local network, but I was using [Octopus Cloud](https://octopus.com/docs/octopus-cloud) and didn’t want to open my firewall.

 ![Adding a deployment target](images/deploymenttarget.png "width=500")

-- Checked the Infrastructure tab had my new laptop as healthy.
+- Checked the Infrastructure tab showed my new laptop and that it’s healthy.

 ![A Healthy deployment target](images/healthy.png "width=500")

-- Create a [project](https://octopus.com/docs/projects) called **Computer Provisioning**
+- Created a [project](https://octopus.com/docs/projects) called **Computer Provisioning**

 ![Adding an Octopus project](images/project.png "width=500")